gomesh123/DeliveryApp/Delivery App.md

 ### Questions
 When the order comes,
 - will the delivery person recieve notification  or should the restartuant assign the delivery person

+Restaturant will assign the order to the delivery person

 ## Delivery Person